C-D-Lewis/blog.chrislewis.me.uk/posts/2022-09-17-Continuous-Deployment-With-GitHub-Actions.md

 [syntax documentation](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions).
-The use of self-contained pipeline stage scripts made this easy, as well as the existing ecosystem of actions I could build upon, including easy setup of the AWS CLI and Terraform version required, including adding secrets natively right in GitHub itself.
+The use of self-contained pipeline stage scripts made this easy, as well as the existing ecosystem of actions I could build upon, including easy setup of the AWS CLI and Terraform version required, and adding secrets natively right in GitHub itself.

 The stages will look familiar to the script above.
 First of all, specifying